Quantitative Understanding of PDF Fits and their Uncertainties: Lazy Training in NNPDF

 \FloatBarrier

 A complementary perspective is provided in Fig.~\ref{fig:FrefDecompositionL2}, where the analytical solution is decomposed into the two contributions from $U$ and $V$.
 In each panel, the initial condition $f_{t_{\rm ref}}$ is evolved analytically for different training times by keeping the frozen NTK fixed.
 We see that as training proceeds, the contribution from $U$ is progressively suppressed, in accordance with the observation made above.
 On the other hand, the contribution from $V$ grows and becomes dominant at later epochs, indicating that the trained function is mostly determined by the data, rather than the initial condition of the network.
-We also observe that such behaviour happens quite rapidly -- in a training time interval $\Delta T \approx 200$ -- as a consequence of the fact that the time scales in the analytical solution are determined by the inverse of the eigenvalues of $H^\perp$, and the latter are typically large.
+We also observe that such behaviour happens quite rapidly -- in a training time interval $\Delta T \approx 200$ -- since the time scales in the analytical solution are determined by the inverse of the eigenvalues of $H^\perp$, which are typically large.

-The analytical solution in Eq.~\eqref{eq:AnalyticSol} sheds a new light onto the behaviour of the numerical training of a neural network.
+The analytical solution in Eq.~\eqref{eq:AnalyticSol} sheds new light on the numerical training of a neural network.
 Given these results, it is natural to ask whether the information encoded in the NTK alone can drive training, independently of the initial condition, \ie, whether the analytical solution can be used to perform kernel learning.
-We address this question in Sect.~\ref{sec:NTKKernelLearning}, after deriving a few additional analytical results in the subsections below.
+We address this question in the following section. \FloatBarrier